 Come the End of Financial Year (EOFY), retailers roll out spend and save slogans en masse, aggressively spruiking sales that'll keep you from giving your hard earned dollars to the tax man.
 These thinly-veiled attempts to offload anything from smartphones to self-education subscriptions are, in most cases, giving your hard earned dollars to the retailer and leaving you, the taxpayer, with an EOFY-sized hole in your back pocket.

 Before EOFY sales turned festive, the end of the financial year gave small businesses a moment to assess their income and potential profit, then plan accordingly.
-If a profit is looking likely and the company needs to invest in assets or equipment legitimately, it can be beneficial to make those purchases before June 30 and claim the expenses in that financial year.<
+If a profit is looking likely and the business needs to invest in assets or equipment legitimately, it can be beneficial to make those purchases before June 30 and claim the expenses in that financial year.

 Where EOFY seems to have lost its way, is in the space where retailers skirt between legitimate and luxury.
 With the new financial year ticking over and the nation sobering up from the EOFY extravaganza, here's how you can manage your EOFY hangover.